 Besides, a healthy stroll around a live nativity scene, Presepe Vivente in Italian, is a good idea to survive after the big feasts of Christmas and Boxing Day.

 Equi Terme is a small village of Lunigiana, an area in northern Tuscany known for its mountains, medieval castles, and traditional food.
 Equi rises on the slopes of the Apuan Alps at the confluence of two creeks, the Fagli and the Lucido, and was an important center since the time of ancient Romans for its thermal baths.

 Today, due to a recent earthquake, only a few people still live in the old center of Equi.
-Moreover, there are touristic attractions that make this off the beaten path destination interesting to visit.
+Moreover, there are tourist attractions that make this off-the-beaten-path destination interesting to visit.
 You find wild hot springs and a small wellness center.
 A Geoarcheopark to explore karst caves, and an archaeological site with rests of prehistoric animals.
 At the local museum, you can learn more about grottos and the ancient inhabitants of the area.
 And during Christmas time, the living nativity scene transforms the town center into a little Bethlehem.